vlasov-y/moneypod/src/README.md

 task install-operator kind:victoria-metrics
 ```

 You have to execute this command every time you want to redeploy dashboard from the file again.
+Grafana is reachable at [http://localhost](http://localhost).

 ### To Uninstall